ardwork/currentSelections/README.md

 <br>
 <h3>Testing</h3>
 Tested with Qlik Sense 2.2.3<br>
 Note: At the time of testing extensions do not print to PDF or PowerPoint and appear as invalid object areas.
-This will hopefully be addressed soon to allow the fulll fuctionality of export sheets and stories to be available across extensions.
+This will hopefully be addressed soon to allow the fulll fuctionality of export sheets and stories to be available across extensions.<br>